robertlakatos/me/_teaching/NLP-I.md

      - The Source link contains the source code.
      - The Video link contains the video code.
      - If two are the same, the same must be entered in both places.
+     - If there are no exceptional obstacles, please allow (chose **'yes'** on the form) your submitted work to be shared among the students of the following semesters within the framework of the subject.

 ## Labor